impredicative/newssurvey/README.md

   Generate and write a response to a question or concern using a supported news source.

-  A single instance of this method is enforced.
+  The progress is printed to stdout.
+A nonzero exitcode exists if there is an error.
+A single instance is enforced.

 Options:
   -s, --source TEXT               Name of supported news source.
 If not given, the user is prompted for it.